Class Schedules and Delivery

 The classes that will be offered in the hybrid format will offer lectures as either online or live online while the laboratory, clinical/internship and hands-on training required for these courses and programs will meet either on campus or in their training or clinical settings.
 All classroom meetings will be subject to adjusted classroom capacity and safety protocols and will be scheduled on a rotating basis, as necessary, to allow for physical and social distancing following CDC protocols.
 Cleaning protocols, as described later, will be performed between each class meeting, and all meetings will follow CDC protocols for personal protective equipment and meeting sizes.

-The credit-bearing programs and courses that will require hybrid class delivery within a class, or at clinical or internship placements for the Fall semester are as follows:
+The credit-bearing programs and courses that will require hybrid class delivery within a class, or at clinical or internship placements for the Spring semester are as follows:

 AUT 101 (G)